eugnsp/library/cpp/core_language.md

 ### `[[nodiscard]]`

 > This attribute encourages the compiler to issue a warning if the return value is discarded.

-:memo:

-- Conservative approach suggested by N.Josuttis:
+Conservative approach suggested by N.Josuttis:
+>
-	- Should be added:
+>	- Should be added:
-		- *existing APIs*: not using the return value always is a “huge mistake”; not using the return value is a source of trouble and easily can happen;
+>		- *existing APIs*: not using the return value always is a “huge mistake”; not using the return value is a source of trouble and easily can happen;
-		- *new APIs*: not using the return value is usually an error.
+>		- *new APIs*: not using the return value is usually an error.
-	- Should not be added:
+>	- Should not be added:
-		- *existing APIs*: not using the return value is a possible/common way of programming at least for some input; not using the return value makes no sense but doesn’t hurt.
+>		- *existing APIs*: not using the return value is a possible/common way of programming at least for some input; not using the return value makes no sense but doesn’t hurt.

 :link: